The Integrated Vehicle and Pollster Routing Problem: Computational experiments

 \subsection{Simulated instances}

-Random instances were generated using information from the OpenStreetMaps API with the package \texttt{osmnx} \citep{Boeing2017}.
-Several Points of Interest (e.g. entertainment venues and shops) were sampled from an urban neighborhood, covering a \(1000\) m radious from its center.
+Random instances were generated using data from the OpenStreetMaps API with the \texttt{osmnx} package \citep{Boeing2017}.
+Several Points of Interest (e.g., entertainment venues and shops) were sampled from an urban neighborhood, covering a \(1000\) m radius from its center.
 For each pair of stores, the shortest vehicular and pedestrian paths between them were computed.
-Then the average travel time between stores was computed using an average speed of \(30\) km/h for vehicles and \(5\) km/h for pollsters.
-As vehicles have to respect the sense of the street network, the resulting vehicle travel time matrix is asymmetric.
-Store-polling times, in minutes, were also randomly generated from a uniform distribution \(\mathcal{U}(1,20)\).
+The average travel time between stores was then calculated using an average speed of \(30\) km/h for vehicles and \(5\) km/h for pollsters.
+Since vehicles must respect the street network directions, the resulting vehicle travel time matrix is asymmetric.
+Store-polling times, in minutes, were also randomly generated from a uniform distribution \(\mathcal{U}(1, 20)\).

 As presented in Table \ref{Simulated_instances}, 10 instances were simulated with different values of \(n\), \(B_{\max}\) in minutes, \(P\) in minutes, and \(Q\).
-The number of available vehicles, pollsters, and days to solve each instance, was computed using the nonlinear model \eqref{eq:6a}--\eqref{eq:6f}.
-This was done by initializing \( |K| = 3\), \(|E| = 5\), and \(|S| = 15\), which coincide with the available resources in the real-world instance.
-Finally, the costs for the objective function were set to \(\kappa_0 = \$ 200\), \(\kappa_1 = \$ 100\), and \(\kappa_2 = \$ 40\).
+The number of available vehicles, pollsters, and days to solve each instance was computed using the nonlinear model \cref{eq:6a} -- \cref{eq:6f}.
+This was done by initializing \( |K| = 3\), \(|E| = 5\), and \(|S| = 15\), corresponding to the available real-world resources.
+Finally, the costs for the objective function were set to \(\kappa_0 = \$200\), \(\kappa_1 = \$100\), and \(\kappa_2 = \$40\).